NickEngmann/MMM-Eventbrite/README.md

 ## Notes

 - Make sure to replace `"YOUR_EVENTBRITE_API_KEY"` and `"YOUR_ORGANIZER_ID"` with your actual Eventbrite API key and organizer ID.
+- The `timeZone` option allows you to customize the time zone for event times.
+It is optional and will default to "America/New_York" if not specified.
 - The `doNotShow` field allows you to specify patterns for event names that should not be displayed.
 For example, `["^Public Craft Night"]` excludes events starting with "Public Craft Night".
 - Regular expressions in the `doNotShow` array must be properly escaped if they contain characters that have special meanings in regex syntax.